 EIH will try to be associated to each national agency related to the government, exploiting synergies to the group.
-Furthermore, it will provide strong basis to applications in funding programs (e.g. Horizon Europe and each National Agency).
+Furthermore, it will provide strong basis to applications in funding programs.

 The content of this publication represents the views of the author only and is his/her sole responsibility.
 The European Commission and the Agency do not accept any responsibility for use that may be made of the information it contains.
 Grant Agreement Number: 101004068.